hartoman/Practical-JSON-Editor/README.md

 > - You must distribute under the same license as the original, **even if modified**.

 ## RELEASE NOTES

+Release version 1.0.2:
+> - Implemented the 'Add Before' functionality, which allows insertion of elements before the target, especially useful in arrays.
+> - Added 'about' page with extensive explanations of the capabilities of the editor.

 Release version 1.0.1:

 > - Text and Numbers are now both using the text input field, which is then parsed based on content, to string, number or null.